MicrosoftDocs/winrt-api/windows.ui.xaml.controls/navigationview_overflowlabelmode.md

 ## -description

-Gets or sets a value that determines what text label is shown for the overflow menu.
+Gets or sets a value that indicates what text label is shown for the overflow menu.

 ## -property-value

-A value of the enumeration that determines what text label is shown for the overflow menu.
+A value of the enumeration that indicates what text label is shown for the overflow menu.
 The default is **MoreLabel**, which shows the text "More".

 ## -remarks